-To plan your Boston sightseeing experience, use the map and attractions guide on this page to locate top attractions, tours, events, and places to go in Boston, and plan your vacationexperience.
+To plan your Boston sightseeing experience, use the map and attractions guide on this page to locate top attractions, tours, events, and places to go in Boston, and plan your vacation experience.

-Each neighborhood has its own personality, attractions, mouth-watering restaurants, and fascinating places to visit and things to do.
+Each Boston neighborhood has its own personality, attractions, mouth-watering restaurants, and fascinating places to visit and things to do.